 Cash (15): You are becoming a Dean at a time of economic recession after a global pandemic where we are just starting to feel the short and long term effects of these ongoing crises in universities.
 At this point, it is probably difficult for you to assess the pressing demands, challenges and uncertainties of your job as a Dean.
 And you have been recruited with a specific mandate that is embedded in your contract: you are probably the first Dean that is contractually mandated to lead in the areas of decolonization, Indigenization, EDI/JEDI and climate change, all areas that can prompt a lot of resistance.
 You may be heading into multiple storms.
 Are you prepared for that?
 Can you even prepare for that?
 What are your priorities and your concerns?

 Vanessa: I was lucky to be able to negotiate a period of transition where I have been preparing myself for the job and its accompanying storms.
 This preparation has entailed a lot of inner work, but also deepening my knowledge of university administration through the UBC Academic Leadership Development Program and a coach who specialises in social justice-oriented IBPOC leadership development.
 These opportunities have been invaluable.
 In the transition period, my priority is to listen to my colleagues at UVic and their current perspectives on what I presented as a vision before I was hired.
 I already know that the next 5 years will be a period of change for UVic, and to what extent we will have choice or control over wider institutional change is unclear at this point.
 These changes will be perceived differently by different people either as an opportunity or as an existential threat.
 This would have been difficult for anyone in this senior leadership position, but as an IBPOC leader I have extra accountabilities and extra challenges added to the job description (see the glass cliff phenomenon).
-It is well documented that the bar is set much higher for IBPOC leaders in comparison to non-IBPOC leaders: they are expected to be “everything for everyone” (they are seen as a “servant” of all agendas); they are under the microscope (their work faces higher levels of scrutiny); they are held accountable for injustices that they did not create but also often receive resistance when they try to address them; they need to continually prove themselves as competent leaders; they are expected to comply with “model minority” expectations and punished when they do not meet them; critiques of their work tend to become personal and dehumanizing attacks; and they are expected to over- and outperform in order to justify their place and role as leaders – they are penalized when they fail to do so, and also when they succeed (The New School, 2022).
+It is well documented that the bar is set much higher for IBPOC leaders in comparison to non-IBPOC leaders: they are expected to be “everything for everyone” (they are seen as a “servant” of all agendas); they are under the microscope (their work faces higher levels of scrutiny); they are held accountable for injustices that they did not create but also often receive resistance when they try to address them; they need to continually prove themselves as competent leaders; they are expected to comply with “model minority” expectations and “respectability politics” and they are punished when they do not meet them; critiques of their work tend to become personal and dehumanizing attacks; and they are expected to over- and outperform in order to justify their place and role as leaders – they are penalized when they fail to do so, and also when they succeed (The New School, 2022).
 I am working with a coach on my capacity to set boundaries and diffuse harmful and/or unrealistic expectations, but I do hope I will find the community and the support that will be necessary to overcome these challenges and to bring people together to co-create a pathway through which to collectively weather these storms in ways that expand possibilities for health and wellbeing for everyone involved.

 Cash (16): You mentioned the glass cliff phenomenon, where women, especially IBPOC women, are promoted to higher positions during times of crisis or duress when the risks of failure are much higher than usual.
 What was your experience as an interim director of the Peter Wall Institute for Advanced Studies (PWIAS), which has lost its core funding and could be closing?
 Do you think this was a glass cliff scenario?
 Can you also talk about what you did in your term as director that was different from previous years and how was that received?